june-in-exile/will/apps/backend/README.md

 The will should contain:

 - [ ] The testator's wallet address
+- [ ] The executor's wallet address
 - [ ] The beneficiary's wallet address (multiple beneficiaries support planned)
 - [ ] ERC20 tokens and corresponding amounts to be transferred

 **Example will:**

 ```
-After my death, I would like to transfer 5 USDC and 10 LINK to my son.
+After my death, I would like to transfer 1000 USDC and 5000000 LINK to my son.
 My wallet is 0x041F57c4492760aaE44ECed29b49a30DaAD3D4Cc.
 My son's wallet 0x3fF1F826E1180d151200A4d5431a3Aa3142C4A8c.
+I would like to assign 0xF85d255D10EbA7Ec5a12724D134420A3C2b8EA3a as the executor.
 ```

-### Step 2: Format Will (In Development)
+### Step 2: Format Will

 Format the plaintext will into a JSON file: